[Opinion] EUvsDisinfo site must be strengthened, not abolished

 In view of the serious threat of Russian disinformation to Western democracies the parliament would do better by making more funds so that the EU and its member states can counter it effectively.

-This opinion piece was written by Jakub Janda, the director of European Values, a think tank in Prague that is a leading contributor to EUvsDisinfo, and co-signed by 16 other like-minded experts on Russian affairs from around Europe:
+This opinion piece was written by Willem Aldershoff, an international affairs analyst in Brussels, and co-signed by 16 other like-minded experts on Russian affairs from around Europe:

 Roman Shutov (Baltic Centre for Media Excellence, Riga)